 Gira’s work through "Future Geechee" explores modern day personal experiences with people, spirits, and the creator.
 Audiences will understand the emotions of a black American woman who is powerful but still learning how to utilize feminine power in the world we live in today while simultaneously projecting what the power of womanhood should look like in the future.
 Audiences will have the opportunity to participate in the musical process and be taught how to use the energy as a healing technique.
 (2013)

-Makaya McCraven's new release entitled "Highly Rare" released by International Athem's label.
+Makaya McCraven's "Highly Rare" released by International Athem's label.
 Recorded Live at Danny's Tavern.
 (2017)

 Ben Lamar Gaye's "Downtown Castles Can Never Block the Sun" ,(Mujal) released by International Anthem Label.
 (2018)